shorebirdtech/handbook/README.md

 ## Team

 * Eric Seidel (@eseidel), Founder & CEO -- Founded Flutter before Shorebird.
 Was previously Director of Flutter and Dart at Google.
 Eric has been working on helping the world stop writing everything twice 20 years, including major contributions to WebKit, Safari, Blink and Chrome.

+## User pain
+I've spoken with many Flutter customers.
+They love Flutter, but still find pain using or adopting it within their businesses.
+Some of the top pains I've heard from existing Flutter enterprise teams are:
+* Mobile releasing is hard.
+Mobile releasing is harder than web.
+Maintaining lots of versions of apps (and associated backends) is hard.
+"Code Push" is one solution, but Google's Flutter team  has chosen not to invest in it.
+We should.
+* Keeping product and other stakeholders abreast of latest changes is hard.
+  Some would like something akin to Vercel's "Deploy Previews" for Flutter apps.
+* Teams share mobile code, would like to share backend code.
+Most shops write in Flutter for mobile and then a variety of languages for backends.
+Many have backends they would not fully re-write, so would need to plug in with existing other services.
+* Teams share mobile code, would like to share web code.
+Most shops write in Flutter for mobile and then React for the web.
+* Dart/Flutter builds are too long.
+Most often this doesn't seem to be Dart or Flutter itself, but rather the mobile build systems, particularly when plugins are involved.
+* Hard to manage many apps.
+Coordinating updates (e.g. a logo) across multiple apps and multiple releases is hard, even with Flutter.
+* Crash reporting and analytics are "meh".
+Existing solutions are not great for Flutter.
+Some complaints that Sentry doesn't play nicely with lots of versions in the wild (assumes a model of servers or web with one or few live versions).
+  Other complaints that existing analytics solutions don't fully understand Flutter views (where the user has scrolled to, etc.).
+* Knowing what to use in the Flutter ecosystem is hard.
+Quality of the Flutter ecosystem is inconsistent.
+Platform availability within the Flutter ecosystem is inconsistent.
+* Testing Flutter apps (and mobile apps in general) is hard.
+Some have asked for something like [Mobile.dev](https://mobile.dev/) for Flutter apps.
+  Particular trouble around testing "invasive" apps, such as ones which use system accessibility events.

 # Notes
 As this doc gets bigger, feel empowered to split it out into multiple files.